-- 1. Identify key issues and risks that the project poses to the achievement of the evaluation objective. - 2.
-Characterise the existing environment and identify relevant environmental values to underpin impact assessments, having regard to the systems and risk-based approach. - 3.
-Identify the potential effects of the project on the environment (pre-mitigation) considering aspects such as magnitude, extent, duration, likelihood and significance. - 4.
-Present design refinement and mitigation measures that could achieve avoidance, substantial reduction and/or mitigation of the potential effects.
-Apply the mitigation hierarchy with justification of why higher order measures cannot be applied. - a.
-Avoidance: measures taken to avoid creating adverse effects from the outset, such as careful spatial or temporal placement of infrastructure or disturbance. - b.
-Minimisation: measures taken to reduce the duration, intensity and extent of impacts that cannot be completely avoided. - c.
-Rehabilitation/restoration11: measures taken to stabilise or restore an area after disturbance to achieve previous, improved or future land uses such as ecosystems following exposure to impacts that cannot be completely avoided or minimised. - d.
-Offsets12: measures taken to compensate for any residual, adverse impacts after full implementation of the previous three steps of the mitigation hierarchy. - 5.
-Assess the likely residual effects of the project (for all project phases, including construction, operation and decommissioning) on the environment and evaluate their significance taking into account the likely effectiveness of the design and mitigation measures. - 6.
+1. Identify key issues and risks that the project poses to the achievement of the evaluation objective.

+- 2. Characterise the existing environment and identify relevant environmental values to underpin impact assessments, having regard to the systems and risk-based approach. - 3.
+Identify the potential effects of the project on the environment (pre-mitigation) considering aspects such as magnitude, extent, duration, likelihood and significance. - Present design refinement and mitigation measures that could achieve avoidance, substantial reduction and/or mitigation of the potential effects.
+Apply the mitigation hierarchy11 with justification of why higher order measures cannot be applied. - 5.
+Assess the likely residual effects of the project on the environment (for all project phases, including construction, operation and decommissioning) and evaluate the significance of each effect taking into account the likely effectiveness of the design and mitigation measures. - 6.
 Propose an approach to managing performance that should include criteria, monitoring and evaluation to check that predicted outcomes are being achieved during project implementation, as well as contingency approaches if they are needed.

+Residual environmental effects need to be clearly described for each project phase, including construction, operation and decommissioning.
 The description and assessment of effects must also consider the potential of the project to impact on nearby environmental values beyond the immediate project area, including areas downstream.
 In addition, the cumulative effects of the project in combination with other existing and planned activities in the broader area/region should be assessed for all residual adverse effects and considered in design of mitigation measures and monitoring programs.
-Cumulative impacts should be considered particularly for biodiversity, ecology, social and landscape values, given the close proximity of other proposed, approved and operating windfarms.